GraspXL: Generating Grasping Motions for Diverse Objects at Scale: Conclusion

 We presented \method, an RL-based method that learns to synthesize grasping motions on large-scale while satisfying one or multiple motion objectives.
 We introduced a learning curriculum to deal with the control complexity and an objective-driven guidance technique to accelerate exploration during training.
 To improve the generalization ability, we adopted a joint distance sensor to capture object local shape features.
 Notably, we demonstrated that our method exhibits a high success rate of 82.2\% on a test set with more than 500k unseen objects.
 Moreover, we showed that our approach works well even when applied to different dexterous hand platforms and with reconstructed or generated objects.

 { \center \textbf{{GraspXL: Generating Grasping Motions for Diverse Objects at Scale}}\\ Supplementary Material \\ }

-The supplementary material contains \textbf{this document} and \textbf{a video}.
-In \secref{supp:qualitative}, we provide qualitative results compared against our baseline.
-We then provide the implementation details about hyperparameters and motion objectives in \secref{supp:impl}.
-In \secref{supp:exp_details}, we show the experiment details about data preprocessing and the evaluation with generated and reconstructed objects.
-Finally, we provide additional experiments in \secref{supp:experiments}.
-We will release code and models.
+In \refsec{supp:qualitative}, we provide qualitative results compared against our baseline.
+We then provide the implementation details about hyperparameters and motion objectives in \refsec{supp:impl}.
+In \refsec{supp:exp_details}, we show the experiment details about data preprocessing and the evaluation with generated and reconstructed objects.
+Finally, we provide additional experiments in \refsec{supp:experiments}.
+Our model, code, and the large-scale generated motions are released for future research.
+Check our project page: \href{https://eth-ait.github.io/graspxl/}{https://eth-ait.github.io/graspxl/} for more details and visualization.